couchbase/couchbase-kafka-connector/README.md

+# This project is obsolete

+This project is superseded by [kafka-connect-couchbase](https://github.com/couchbase/kafka-connect-couchbase) which integrates with the Kafka Connect framework.

 # Couchbase Kafka Connector

 Welcome to the official Couchbase Kafka connector!
 It provides functionality to direct a stream of events from Couchbase